StellaLH/pco_intensity348qa-/README.md

 # intensity_data.py

-This python script analyses the data for a specific exposure time and plots teh fit of the photon counts agaianst filter tranmission values.
+This python script analyses the data for a specific exposure time and plots the fit of the photon counts agaianst filter tranmission values.

+# matrix.py

+Analyses the intensity data and saves a 3x2048x2060 matrix containing the intercept & slope of count/filter value line of best fit for each pixel, and the correlation coefficient of such fits.